 Human rights are the basic rights that belong to every person no matter where they live, their nationality, colour, religion or other personal characteristics.
 Being part of a global industry employing more than 65 million people across the world, we have a responsibility to respect human rights and ensure that people are treated with dignity.

-A commitment to assessing human rights risks
+Our commitment to assessing human rights risks

 Our approach to modern slavery